 Bullying is a heavy subject matter, and so it is understandable that most of the films covering it have mature ratings and may not be suitable for younger kids, which is why I have divided up these film suggestions.

 A very fitting movie for today’s teenagers, this film focuses on the negative side of the internet that most teens don’t consider.
-Emily Osment plays Taylor Hillridge, a 17-year-old girl who is bullied so viciously online and in real life that she considers taking her own life.
+Cyberbully stars Emily Osment who plays Taylor Hillridge, a 17-year-old girl who is bullied so viciously online and in real life that she considers taking her own life.

 Use the premise of this film to discuss internet safety and online bullying with your son or daughter.